 Quantitative 31P NMR offers the opportunity to rapidly and reliably identify unsubstituted, o-mono substituted, and o-disubstituted phenols, aliphatic OH’s, and carboxylic acid moieties in lignins and tannins with broad application potential.

 The methodology consists of an in situ quantitative lignin or tannin labeling procedure using a suitable 31P containing probe, followed by the acquisition of a quantitative 31P NMR spectrum in the presence of an internal standard.
 The high natural abundance of the 31P nucleus allows for small amounts of sample (~30 mg) and short NMR acquisition times (~30-120 min) with well-resolved 31P signals that are highly dependent on the surrounding chemical environment of the labeled OH group.

+INTRODUCTION:

 This procedure, which was recently published in Nature Protocols1 has been cited over 3000 times in the archival literature and has now become a routine measurement for lignin and tannin characterization since it provides essential, rapid, and reproducible structural information for them.

-INTRODUCTION:

 Lignin and tannins

-When Green Chemistry was introduced by Paul T. Anastas and John C. Werner, it drastically changed the general conception of Chemistry.
+When Green Chemistry was introduced by Paul T. Anastas and John C. Werner2, 3, it drastically changed the general conception of Chemistry.
 In particular, the importance of employing sustainable materials instead of fossil feedstocks, like oil and coal as a starting point is highlighted as a crucial point2, 3.
 Among the different types of biomass, lignin is the most abundant aromatic biopolymer and, can be seen as a potential source for industrial commodities and high-value products4.

 Lignin is the second most abundant wood-constituent (with cellulose being first and hemicellulose third).
 Its content in plants varies depending on plant-type hardwoods are characterized by a lower amount of lignin if compared to softwoods (20% ± 4% vs. 28% ± 4%).
 In addition, lignin distribution within vegetable tissue is not homogeneous: the higher content of lignin can be found in the cell wall5, 6.
 Lignin is a polyphenolic material industrially obtained as a by-product of the paper/cellulose industry7.
 It is recovered from the wood pulping process, in which wood chips are mostly processed in the presence of OH- and/or OH- + HS- ions conditions to separate cellulose from hemicellulose and lignin (Soda and/or Kraft processes)8, 9.
 The first attempts to study lignin were made by Payen and Schultze, respectively in 1838 and 186510.
 In 1977 Adler summarized all the relevant available knowledge of that time11.
 It is currently recognized that the lignin building blocks are the three phenyl-propanoidic units: p-coumaryl, coniferyl and sinapyl alcohols.
 These monomers, thanks to a combinatorial free radical polymerization process, give rise to p-hydroxyphenyl, guaiacyl and sinapyl units that eventually broadly constitute lignin (Figure 1)12.
 The lack of a primary structure in lignins implies an inherent difficulty for its structural characterization.
 Accordingly, the evaluation of the distribution of molecular weight has always been rather controversial.
 Milled wood lignin, the lignin isolated under mild conditions that approximate mostly protolignin10, composed by oligomers13 which highly interact via supramolecular aggregation processes14, 15.